ThaRealNino/StreamlabsScripts/ShoutOut/Readme.md

 ## Installation

-Create a zip file only containing the UI_Config.json and the ShoutOut_StreamlabsSystem.py, or use the zip file provided.
+Create a zip file containing the ShoutOut folder including all subfiles, or use the zip file provided.
 Add the zip file in your bot under Scripts->Import.
 Note: you need to connect your bots aswell as your streaming account to use scripts within the bot.

 ## Usage